The London Green Directory!

 What is Vermicomposting?

 This alternative to backyard composting uses red wiggler worms to compost organic waste.
 This is particularly good for kitchen wastes, and can be done indoors throughout the year.
-A pound of these hungry little wigglers will consume also a pound of food waste each and every day!
+A pound of these hungry little wigglers will consume up to a pound of food waste each and every day!
 The worms live in a box or bin in bedding that is most often made primarily of mulched newsprint.

 How does it work?
 The worms will eat just about any kitchen food scraps.
 Cut food into smaller pieces first.
 It’s a good idea to avoid meat and bones, fresh onions and garlic, fatty or spicy foods.
 Egg shells, in particular can be a problem and should be dried and crushed finely first.